ataul-ui/cloud-native-kube/README.md

 ```

+THIS WILL BE A MULTI-CONTAINER POD, AKA A POD WITH CONSUMER, PUBLISHER AND RABBITMQ CONTAINERS

+just write a golang app instead of the fastapi app, i'll need to focus on kube in this project not containers

+after creating the containers upload them to the azure docker registry so that aks can use it later on
+provide instructions on how to do that on readme

 create a rabbitmq docker thing for learning about it before moving on to kubernetes, follow this tutorial:
 https://www.youtube.com/watch?v=hfUIWe1tK8E&t=1s&ab_channel=ThatDevOpsGuy
 ^^ also instead of creating a fastapi container, create a golang app using the